Stuttering5 MINUTE READ

 Rather than holding adrenaline in and creating more tension in your muscles, allow the adrenaline to move through your body.
 This will release tension, which will allow your breath to move freely.

-3 Slow your mind, body, and speech rate
+3 Slow your speech rate

 4 Notice where you're holding tension in your body